Lampyris noctiluca: Light production

 Light production is vital for Lampyris noctiluca.
 With it they have greater chances of mating, so there is a complex process involved.

 They emit yellowish-green light from the translucent underside of their last three abdominal segments to attract the smaller males, which are winged.
 They will glow for two hours and then retreat back into their hiding place until the next night, or stop glowing as soon as they find a mate.
 The females can survive for at least 10 consecutive nights doing this.

 The light can be seen by males up to 45 metres away.
 The light is emitted continuously, although they will wave their abdomens from side to side, which gives the impression of it brightening and dimming.
 Larvae are sometimes seen to glow, although they seem able to turn off their light more easily than the female, especially when disturbed.
+The pupae glow when disturbed.

 The insect can regulate its light production by controlling the oxygen supply to the light emitting membranes containing luciferin.
 The chemical reaction producing the light from luciferin is catalysed by luciferase, the exact chemical structure of which is determined by the glow worms' individual genetic structure, which in turn determines subtle differences in the light produced from individual to individual.
 Virtually all of the energy produced is light; only 2% is heat.

 The brightness of the glow is used by the males as an indicator of female fecundity.
 Males are more likely to fly to a brighter female, because it is larger and has more eggs.
 Due to this, females compete against each other for matings.

-The males are sometimes attracted to man-made light fixtures.

-The peak glowing period is evenings in June and July.